abruzzi/3-wed-designs-in-3-weeks-manuscript/manuscript/preface-ed1.md

 ## Some updates

-_3 Pages in 3 Weeks_ has received a surprising amount of support since it was posted on GitBook, from both my colleagues and the community.
+*3 Pages in 3 Weeks* has received a surprising amount of support since it was posted on GitBook, from both my colleagues and the community.
 A lot of my colleagues at Thoughtworks have helped me to actively promote the book after its release, which has resulted in the book getting more attention, and I would like to thank them for that as well.

 March 2015 in Shenzhen

-* * *
+- -

-## Some testimonials about the first edition of the book
+## Some praise about the first edition of the book

-"I found out about your blog through the Three Weeks Three page in ThoughtWorks WeChat Channel, and it was very insightful to read it.
+"I found out about your blog through the Three Weeks Three page in ThoughtWorks WeChat, and it was very insightful to read it.
 The way you think about the issues and the way you explain them is fascinating and enjoyable to read, thanks." -- **Hongjiang Zhang**

 "Mr Qiu: Hi, I was surprised to see the 3 weeks 3 pages project on your podcast by chance, and I have been looking for such a tutorial." -- **Mor1999**

-"...I just came here after seeing your book and learned a lot from your book, thanks : )" -- **Dai Zhi Lian**
+"I just came here after seeing your book and learned a lot from your book, thanks : )" -- **Dai Zhi Lian**

-"...I purchased your 3 weeks 3 pages and have benefited a lot..." -- **Douche**
+"Hi blogger, I purchased your 3 weeks 3 pages and have benefited a lot..." -- **Douche**

-"...I have received (gained) a lot from reading your 3 weeks 3 pages..." -- **tkin**
+"Hi blogger, I have received (gained) a lot from reading your 3 weeks 3 pages." -- **tkin**

-"...I downloaded the book from gitbook and paid for another one from selfstore..." -- **Evoque**
+"Hi, downloaded the book from gitbook and paid for another one from selfstore..." -- **Evoque**